Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 In 2021 the levelUP! platform changed the approach and became a leadership hub.
 In 2022, LevelUP! will be accessible to all leaders, also non-executives across Deutsche Telekom group, at anytime, from anywhere and from any device.
 Content-wise it focuses on following learning journeys: Leading in transformation, Leading hybrid teams, Leading digital telco.
 Joining any of the learning paths helps to gain a new arsenal of powerful tools and skills, insights, reflections and improves personal leadership style while upskilling for digital literacy.

-Already in 2020, we had to conduct levelUP!NextGEneration purely digitally due to COVID-19.
-In 2021, we again offered the programme in a purely digital format for the safety of all participants.
-Worldwide, 500 employees from 18 countries went through this 4-month development programme, which is aimed at motivated employees and is characterised by the teaching of innovative, inspiring and tangible leadership topics and skills.
+Worldwide, 5 396 employees went through this 4-month development programme, which is aimed at motivated employees and is characterised by the teaching of innovative, inspiring and tangible leadership topics and skills.

 Apprentices and training programs Deutsche Telekom Group in Germany KPI